zermelozf/pyNeuralNet/Readme.md

 Each File Comes with a small example of implementation or can be easily used for custom tasks.

 ## Feed Forward Network
-The example learn the XOR function.
+The example learns the XOR function.

 ## Self Organizing Map
 The example  learns a simple square distribution.